Daily Archives: March 26, 2012

 Berkeley High’s girls basketball team, the Lady Yellowjackets, started strongly against Mater Dei in Saturday night’s state championship game in Sacramento, leading 16-15 at the end of the first quarter.
 But the Southern California team, ranked fifth in the country, used a swarming, tenacious defense and solid offensive play to beat the Jackets, 57-40, in a repeat of the 2011 championship game.

 Junior Rachel Howard led the Jackets in scoring, with 12 points.
-Senior Elisa Davis, who has been the team’s consistent scorer and leader all season, often found herself double and triple teamed — she finished with 10 points, with only two field goals.
+Senior Elisha Davis, who has been the team’s consistent scorer and leader all season, often found herself double and triple teamed — she finished with 10 points, with only two field goals.
 Mater Dei was led by the California player of the year Nirra Fields, who finished with 24 points, nine rebounds and six assists. … Continue reading »